A history of blood clots is usually not a reason to avoid the AstraZeneca vaccine | ExBulletin

 A history of blood clots is usually not a reason to avoid the AstraZeneca vaccine

-People with this type of medical history do not appear to be at increased risk from the AstraZeneca vaccine.
+People with this type of medical history do not seem to have any abnormalities.
+Increasing risk From AstraZeneca vaccine.

-In fact, people in this group may be at high risk for COVID-19, so there is no need to delay vaccination.
+In fact, the people in this group With greater risk There is no need to delay vaccination as it is affected by COVID-19.

 First, how does blood form a blood clot?

-Blood flows through the blood vessels of our body as a liquid, carrying oxygen, nutrients, proteins, and immune cells to all organs.
+Blood flows through the blood vessels of our body as a liquid, oxygen, nutrients, proteins, and Immune cells For all organs.
 However, if you are injured or have surgery, your body needs to close the wound to stop the bleeding.

-Our blood contains components that quickly change from a liquid to a semi-solid clot in seconds.
+Our blood contains components that quickly change from liquid to semi-solid.
+Blood clot In a few seconds.

-When the first signs of injury appear, the smallest blood cells, platelets, attach to the damaged vessel wall and, along with the damaged wall itself, attract large amounts of coagulating proteins that accumulate at the site of injury and bind the wound. ..
+At the first sign of damage, blood cell— Platelets — It sticks to the damaged vessel wall and, along with the damaged wall itself, attracts large amounts of coagulating proteins that accumulate at the damaged site and bind the wound.

 Venous thrombosis

-The natural and anticoagulant processes in the blood may become unbalanced, increasing the risk of blood clots in the veins.
+Sometimes the paper’s natural coagulation and anticoagulant processes in the blood become imbalanced and put people in place.
+At risk Blood clots in the veins.
 This can happen to people.

-–People who get stuck during and after surgery or after major trauma
+- Persons who are fixed during and after surgery or after major trauma

 In all of these cases, abnormal blood clots can occur in the deep veins (deep vein thrombosis) or lungs (pulmonary embolism) in the thighs and groin.